helloimali/finalProjectCodePath/README.md

 ## Schema
-[This section will be completed in Unit 9]
+*Back end will be in a database that holds the posts (along with comments)

 ### Models
 [Add table of models]
 ### Networking